damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 #### 2. Exploratory Data Analysis

 Almost all the datasets contain a composite index with an overall score for democracy or women's rights, which is calculated using the other columns of the dataset.
-As the correlation is forced, we removed such predictors and run a PCA with the remaining ones.
-The purpose of this analysis is to identify the most important predictors on each dataset and which ones add more variance to the model, to prioritize them in the next steps.
-The results are shown in the following figures:
+To avoid artificially forcing correlations, these aggregate scores were excluded from initial Principal Component Analysis (PCA).
+The purpose of the PCA is to identify the most important predictors on each dataset and which ones add more variance to the model, to prioritize them in the next steps.
+The following figures display the PCA results:

 ![1-pca-polity.png](report-images/1-pca-polity.png)